I construct systems in which form emerges through material phase transitions and human interaction.

 Procedure

-2. Establish contact between ice and watercolor pencils.
+2. Establish contact between the watercolor pencils and the ice.

-3. Two participants introduce subtle, uncoordinated gestures and pressure.
+3. Two or more agents (not limited to humans) introduce subtle, uncoordinated gestures and pressure.

 4. As the ice undergoes phase transition, pigment disperses across the paper.